|Eric Sloane and his dog, Spooky. Black and white photographs from our archives|

 Eric Sloan wrote these words in "Eric Sloane's America", one of his many books.
-My father took these pictures of him (and his wife and dog) at their house in the northwest corner of Connecticut in the late 1960s.
+These pictures of him (and his wife and dog) were taken at their house in the northwest corner of Connecticut in the late 1960s.

 |His Wife, Ruth|

 |Set up with Coffee and Barely Audible Classical Music|